SachinScaler/May25_Intro_to_ML_NN/readme.md

 - [ ] an unsupervised machine learning system that clusters together the best candidates.
 - [ ] you would not recommend a machine learning system for this type of project.
 - [x] a supervised machine learning system that classifies applicants into existing groups.

+### 2. ML: Linear Regression-1

+---
+title: Quiz 1
+description:
+duration: 30
+card_type: quiz_card
+---

+# Question
+What do you think about the nature of Car Resale price prediction?

+# Choices
+- [x] Regression
+- [ ] Classification
+- [ ] Clustering

+---
+title: Quiz 2
+description:
+duration: 30
+card_type: quiz_card
+---

+# Question
+How do you think we should handle the large number of categories in make and model column?

+# Choices
+- [ ] One Hot Encoding
+- [ ] Label Encoding
+- [x] Target Variable Encoding

+---
+title: Quiz 3
+description:
+duration: 30
+card_type: quiz_card
+---

+# Question

+If your data contains d features, how many dimensions will be required to fit the hyperplane through that data?

+# Choices
+- [ ] D
+- [x] D + 1
+- [ ] D - 1
+- [ ] 2 * D

+---
+title: Quiz 4
+description:
+duration: 45
+card_type: quiz_card
+---

+# Question

+In linear regression, if the MSE value is 0, it indicates:

+# Choices

+- [x] The predicted values perfectly match the actual values.
+- [ ] The model has no predictive power and fails to explain the dependent variable.
+- [ ] The model has high bias and underfits the data.
+- [ ] The model has high variance and overfits the data.

+---
+title: Quiz 5
+description:
+duration: 45
+card_type: quiz_card
+---
+# Question
+In a multiple linear regression with five features, the coefficient of determination R2 is found to be 0.85.
+What does this value indicate about the model's performance?

+# Choices
+- [x] The model explains 85% of the variation in the target variable
+- [ ] The model's predictions are 85% accurate
+- [ ] The model has an 85% probability of making correct predictions
+- [ ] The model is 85% confident in its predictions